Kačice: Sights

-There are no major historical monuments in the municipality.
-The main landmark is the Chapel of Saint John of Nepomuk.
+The main landmark of Kačice is the Chapel of Saint John of Nepomuk.
 It is a small pseudo-Gothic niche chapel, dating from 1851.
 Next to the chapel is a cast iron cross.
 Other protected cultural monuments are a statue of a bishop from the first half of the 18th century and a rural homestead from the turn of the 18th and 19th centuries.